Last updated on 6th November 2024 at 17:31 by Alex Nicholas

 There are a number of ways to stay ahead of your competitors, and by studying and comparing the gaps in your content in comparison to your competitors, you can quickly become the most valuable authority Website in your niche.

 When we start new projects, launch new products or indeed take over or buy Websites, we're able to write endless amounts of content on topics surrounding our site and are constantly thinking of new areas to cover.
 However, there almost always comes a time when we run out of ideas because we assume we've covered everything there is to discuss, but this simply isn't true.
-So in this article, you'll find out how as an eCommerce SEO consultant I quickly come up with new ideas by using SEMRush's keyword gap tool.
+So in this article, you'll find out how as a link building company we quickly come up with new ideas by using SEMRush's keyword gap tool.

 By following my process you'll not only give yourself fresh ideas but also learn how to quickly and easily understand just how well your competitors are or aren't performing in the SERPS.